le717/Blocks/Documentation/Tutorial.md

 ```
 So adding a cube on the left corner affects the most (if not the entire) indention of the line!

 > **Recap:** You just learned how to add a cube on the left corner, the proper indention for the cube, and the effects it has on the line!
-Be proud of yourself!
+Be proud of
+yourself! :thumbsup:

 ### Task #3: Adding a One-way, west-bound Red Cube ###